-Heddal stave church, South Norway
+Heddal stave church, Southern Norway

 The largest stave church in Norway – Heddal is extremely photogenic.
 A short stop is definitely worth it!

-Lindesnes Lighthouse, South Norway
+Lindesnes Lighthouse, Southern Norway

 Lindesnes is a photogenic lighthouse on one of the southernmost corners of Norway.
 Views of the surrounding cliffs are amazing.

-Rondane National Park, South Norway
+Rondane National Park, Southern Norway

 Rondane is another beautiful national park that South Norway offers and where you can spend a lot of time and go on various hiking trails.